kaifshahanics-Cyber/Basic-Caesar-Cipher/README.md

 # Simple Caesar Cipher 🔐

 Hi, I'm Kaif!
-I am a first-year Computer Science student currently doing an intensive self-study year at my local library to prepare for a career in cybersecurity and bug bounty hunting.
+I am a second-year Computer Science student currently doing an intensive self-study year at my local library to prepare for a career in cybersecurity and bug bounty hunting.

 This is one of my early practice projects in Python.
 I built this Caesar Cipher tool to understand the absolute basics of cryptography and data encryption.